khasanovvm/Muhammad09742/README.md

 # 💫 About Me:
-Hello, My name is Muhammad Amin and I'm <br>frowned and backend developer <br>I create web site and web app<br>you can write me khsnwdevel@gmail.com
+Hello, My name is Muhammad Amin and I'm <br>frontend and backend developer <br>I create web site and web app<br>you can write me khsnwdevel@gmail.com

 ## 🌐 Socials: